daac-tools/daachorse/README.md

 * **Does this library support data types other than `str` and `[u8]`?
   (e.g., structures implementing `Eq`.)**

   Not supported.
-This library creates Aho-Corasick automata that use a data structure called *double-array* trie and an algorithm that performs XOR operations on the haystack.
+This library uses Aho-Corasick automata built with a data structure called *double-array trie*.
+The algorithm on this data structure works with XOR operations on the input haystack.
 Therefore, the haystack must be a sequence of integers.

 * **Does this library provide bindings to programming languages other than Rust?**